 PLOS Medicine is a peer-reviewed weekly medical journal covering the full spectrum of the medical sciences.
 PLOS Medicine publishes articles relevant to clinicians, policymakers, and researchers across a range of settings that address the major biological, environmental, social, and political determinants of health.

-A review that discusses the ethical challenges of short-term missions and gives concrete suggestions on maximizing trip benefit.
+A model for sustainable short-term international medical trips is a review that discusses the ethical challenges of short-term missions and gives concrete suggestions on maximizing trip benefit.